psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0001099/18150324/018/0003
 Nottingham Gazette - Friday 24 March 1815

-We have given an accurate and very long account the trial of James Towle for framebreaking, who was acquitted; and the verdict was no sooner communicated immense to an immense crowd of framework-kniiters and others, who were outside the Court, than they rent the air with the loudest acclamations.
+We have given an accurate and very long account the trial of James Towle for framebreaking, who was acquitted; and the verdict was no sooner communicated immense to an immense crowd of framework-knitters and others, who were outside the Court, than they rent the air with the loudest acclamations.
 The Judge, too, was enthusiastically cheered from the Court to his lodgings.
 Towle is a little man, and of decent appearance.

 It is said that not less than fifty pounds was raised in subscription amongst the frameworknitters, and employed in retaining Towle's Counsel.